jaysonmendoza/jaysonmendoza.github.io/_projects/FeatherQuad/index.md

 # FeatherQuad – Micro Quadcopter Project

+---

+## Project Overview
 This project is our micro quadcopter build for practice in the 3DPAC Rotary Wing competition.
 The airframe will be 3D-printed, and all electronics are commercial off-the-shelf (COTS).

 I will be updating this page regularly as I make progress on the design, printing, wiring, and testing.
 Check back often to follow along with the build process!

+---

+## Skills Used
+- 3D printing (airframe design & fabrication)
+- CAD modeling
+- Electronics integration (motors, ESC, flight controller, RX)
+- RC flight setup and tuning

 ---

 ## COTS Parts List
 | Component | Count | Mass (g) | Link | Price (USD) |
 |-----------|-------|----------|------|-------------|
 | Racerstar 1103 8000KV Motors | 4 | ~20 | [Link](https://www.aliexpress.com/item/4001200322569.html) | $25 (set of 4) |